 Thank you for visiting my website and blog.
 I’m a physician, writer, researcher, and healthcare advocate.

 I am additionally an Instructor in Medicine at Harvard Medical School, and a pulmonologist and critical care physician at the Cambridge Health Alliance (CHA), an organization with a longstanding commitment to community health and the health of the underserved.
-I’m additionally pursuing health systems/public health research, and have had article published in the Lancet, the British Medical Journal, Chest, the European Respiratory Journal, and elsewhere.
+I do pubic health research, and have had article published in the Lancet, the British Medical Journal, Chest, the European Respiratory Journal, and elsewhere.

 Finally, I’m an advocate for universal health care, and serve on the board of directors and as secretary of Physicians for a National Health Program.
 If we believe in a “right to health” for all, then we need a universal single-payer health care system for all.

 I attended college and medical school at New York University.
+I have a masters in public health from the Harvard T.H.
+Chan School of Public Health.
 I did my residency in internal medicine residency at Columbia, where I spent a year as a chief-resident.
 In 2016 I completed a fellowship in pulmonary and critical care medicine at what was previously called the Harvard Combined program, which included Massachusetts General Hospital, Brigham and Women’s Hospital, and Beth Israel Deaconness Hospital.

 Any opinions expressed here, in my writings, on social media, or in interviews are my own, and do not necessarily reflect that of my employer or any of my organizational or academic affiliations.